controllerface/CMDR-J/README.md

   * **System Catalog:** Provides a simple search box that can be used to search your personal exploration history for a specific system.
 All systems you have ever visited (while the app was running) are listed in alphabetical order in a filterable drop-down menu for ease of use.

   * **Planetary GPS:** While on the surface of a planet, either landed, in an SRV or on foot, this tab will give you a crude local map that tracks your location.
 Some notable points are automatically marked, like the closest settlement, or the last known location of your ship if you have disembarked.
 In addition, you can click a "mark location" button in the UI to set a waypoint at your current location.
 Waypoints can be renamed to make them more useful.
 Once set, waypoints will persist across play sessions and are saved even after you leave the planet.
-In this sense, they function as crude planetary bookmarks.
+In this sense, they function as a form of planetary bookmark.

 * **Activities:** If you have any missions or are participating in any community goals, their details will be displayed within sub-tabs.
 In addition, there is a categorized list of tasks that require credits and/or resources that can be planned and tracked.